FDSN/OBS-standards/preambule.md

 For full usage, they should be archived in and distributed from FDSN compatible seismological databases.

-standards.md lists OBS-specific standards and “best practices” for using the stationXML and miniSEED formats to make OBS data clear, easy to use and intercompatible.
+`standards.md` lists OBS-specific standards and “best practices” for using the stationXML and miniSEED formats to make OBS data clear, easy to use and intercompatible.
+It should be the reference for all standards.

+`user.md` is a stab at a user guide.
+All standards information therein derives from `standards.md` and if there is an inconsistency it is `standards.md` that should be referenced (so maybe remove this part?).
+This document is the reference for marine seismology-specific processing software.
+(Should I just make a `software.md` document?)

 OBS clocks generally have a non-negligible drift because of the lack of GPS signal at the seafloor.